Russia–Serbia relations: 19th century

-After the Ottoman Empire had allied itself with Napoleon in 1806 and was attacked by Russia and Britain, it sought to meet the demands of the Serbian rebels under Karađorđe.
-Konstantin Rodofinikin initially proposed that Serbia becomes a protectorate of the Russian Empire and that Russian garrisons be stationed in Serbia, as well as a high representative which would oversee the affairs in the country.
+After the Ottoman Empire had allied itself with Napoleon in 1806 and was subsequently attacked by Russia and Great Britain, it sought to meet the demands of the Serbian rebels under Karađorđe.
+Konstantin Rodofinikin initially proposed that Serbia become a protectorate of the Russian Empire and that Russian garrisons be stationed in Serbia, as well as a high representative, which would oversee the affairs in the country.
 Karađorđe refused the proposition, claiming that it would turn Serbia into a Russian province.
 At the same time, the Russians offered the Serbs aid and cooperation.
 The Serbs accepted the Russians′ offer over autonomy under the Ottomans (as set by the "Ičko's Peace") and signed an alliance with the Russian Empire in 1807.
-Karađorđe was to receive arms and military and medical missions; nevertheless, the terms of Russo-Turkish settlement agreed in 1812 effectively provided for Turkish re-occupation of Serbia and the First Serbian Uprising was definitively suppressed in 1813.
+Karađorđe was to receive arms and military and medical missions; nevertheless, the terms of the Russo-Turkish settlement agreed in 1812 effectively provided for Turkish re-occupation of Serbia, and the First Serbian Uprising was definitively suppressed in 1813.
 The Second Serbian Uprising achieved Serbian autonomy within the Ottoman Empire, which was internationally recognized through the Russo-Turkish Akkerman Convention and the Treaty of Adrianople.
 Serbia was thus put under Russian protection, although Russia was unable to exert control as it did in Wallachia and Moldavia, territories also dealt with at the Akkerman Convention.
 Serbian autonomy was briefly abolished by the Ottoman sultan in 1828, then re-granted in 1829.
-Russian protection was recognized until abolition thereof in 1856, after the Russian defeat in the Crimean War.
+Russian protection was recognized until its abolition thereof in 1856, after the Russian defeat in the Crimean War.
 In 1838, then Prince of Serbia Miloš Obrenović received the first Russian consul, Gerasim Vashchenko.

 In 1876, Serbia, along with the Principality of Montenegro, declared independence and war on the Ottoman Empire.
 The war eventually ended with Serbian victory in 1878, while Russia had been involved in its own war with Turkey, with the final settlement of both wars decided by the great powers at the Congress of Berlin.
-The Treaty of Berlin, whose deliberations and decisions were greatly influenced by Austria-Hungary′s Gyula Andrássy, recognized Serbia's independence, yet left Serbia's ruling class disgruntled at Russia, who was seen as favoring the newly established Principality of Bulgaria at the expense of Serbia.
+The Treaty of Berlin, whose deliberations and decisions were greatly influenced by Austria-Hungary′s Gyula Andrássy, recognized Serbia's independence, yet left Serbia's ruling class disgruntled at Russia, which was seen as favoring the newly established Principality of Bulgaria at the expense of Serbia.
 In line with Andrássy's idea that Austria-Hungary, in order to neutralise inimical irredentist tendencies, should establish close legally binding ties with all her neighbors, with whom she had ethnic connections, Austria-Hungary, which bordered Serbia to the north in modern-day Serbian Vojvodina), and the west in modern-day Bosnia and Herzegovina, sought to integrate Serbia economically by concluding a series of trade conventions with her and pressured Milan Obrenović to enter into a comprehensive bilateral political treaty.
 In June 1881, Obrenović and Austria-Hungary concluded a secret convention that effectively turned Serbia into Austria-Hungary's client state.
 In turn, Russia in the 1880s intensified her courtship of Montenegro.